 Banned Episode: The What a Cartoon!
-Show pilot episode, "No Smoking" (due to claims of the short glamorizing tobacco use and because the short wasn't part of the actual series) and the series episode "Buffalo Gals" (due to the lesbian innuendo and visual puns).
-Both aren't even included in Netflix streaming version.
+Show pilot episode, "No Smoking" (due to claims of the short glamorizing tobacco use, even though "No Smoking" isn't considered an actual Cow and Chicken episode, as it aired on The What a Cartoon!
+Show) and the series episode "Buffalo Gals" (due to one letter complaining about the lesbian innuendo) have only aired once.
+Both episodes aren't even on the Netflix streaming version, but can be found on most video sites, like Veoh and YouTube.

-Edited for Syndication: In the summer of 1999, Cartoon Network split Cow and Chicken and I Am Weasel into separate shows, and thereafter, reruns of both shows were essentially a shuffle of three random segments in a half-hour, which "Buffalo Gals" replaced with "Orthodontic Police" and "Comet!" edited to remove Dad yelling "Divot!" due to sounding like "Damn it!"
-Other episodes, like "Grizzly Beaver Safari" and "Chicken in the Bathroom" were pulled for reasons unknown (some say content; others say the episodes were very low-tier and not good enough for the syndication package).
+Edited for Syndication: In the summer of 1999, Cartoon Network split Cow and Chicken and I Am Weasel into separate shows, and thereafter, reruns of both shows were essentially a shuffle of three random segments in a half-hour, with "Buffalo Gals" replaced with "Orthodontic Police" and "Comet!" edited to redub "Oh, divot!" to "Oh...two!"
+Other episodes, like "Grizzly Beaver Safari" and "Chicken in the Bathroom" were pulled for reasons unknown (some say content; others say the episodes weren't good enough for the syndication package).

 Executive Meddling: After the first season was completed, David Feiss wanted to drop the I Am Weasel segments from the show altogether, but Cartoon Network demanded that he keep it in; eventually, a compromise was reached, that would allow Feiss to have Red Guy cross over into the Weasel segments, as to hold his interest in continuing the segment (and eventually, more characters, including Cow and Chicken themselves, were allowed to cross over into the Weasel segments).

-On the episode where Cow babysits Chicken while Mom and Dad go to a comedy club, the crying comedian is voiced by real-life comedian and kids' cartoon writer Steve Marmel.
+On the episode where Cow babysits Chicken while Mom and Dad go to a comedy club, the crying comedian is voiced by real-life comedian and kids' cartoon writer Steve Marmel (who also wrote and co-wrote episodes for this show, like "Dirty Laundry," "Child Star," and "Perpetual Energy").

 Red's mom was voiced by Phyllis Diller.